Valjean McCarty Hessing

 Valjean McCarty Hessing (August 30, 1934 – October 7, 2006) was a Choctaw painter, who worked in the Bacone flatstyle.
 Throughout her career, she won 9- awards for her work and was designated a Master Artist by the Five Civilized Tribes Museum in 1976.
 Her artworks are in collections of the Heard Museum of Phoenix, Arizona; the Philbrook Museum of Art in Tulsa, Oklahoma; the Southern Plains Indian Museum in Anadarko, Oklahoma; and the Wheelwright Museum of the American Indian of Santa Fe, New Mexico, among others.

 Early life

 Valjean McCarty was born on August 30, 1934, in Tulsa, Oklahoma to Madelyn Helen (née Beck) and Vernon Clay McCarty.
-Her family were members of the Choctaw Nation and she was the oldest of four siblings, Carol Jean "Jane", Patrick, and Judy Louise.
+Her family were members of the Choctaw Nation and she was the oldest of four siblings, Carol "Jane", Patrick, and Judy Louise.
 Her father was a plumber and an honorary tribal leader.
 Because he often had to travel for work, given that in-door plumbing was still uncommon, Valjean was raised in Tulsa in the home of her maternal grandparents, Sada and Fred Beck, who were of Welch ancestry.
 Her paternal grandparents, were Etta Regina (née Davis), who was Choctaw and Carl McCarty.

+In grade school, McCarty wanted to become an artist, but when her father asked a local well-known artist where she and Jane could study painting, he was told that women could not be painters.
+Undaunted, when she won a scholarship at age 11 to attend weekend educational programs at the Philbrook Art Center, she accepted and studied art history, dancing, painting and pottery.
+From 1945, she participated in art shows at Philbrook, winning numerous local, state and national prizes for her artwork.
+After graduating from Tulsa Central High School in 1952, she won three college scholarships and chose to attend Mary Hardin–Baylor College in Belton, Texas.
+While she was at Baylor, she met Robert C. Hessing, a veteran of the Korean War and mathematician.
+The couple married in 1954.
+That year, she returned to Tulsa to study at the University of Tulsa under the tutelage of Alexandre Hogue.
+Completing her studies in 1955, McCarty took several years off to raise her children, Robert Bart, Jane Ann, Lauri Lynn, and Bradly Lewis, though she continued her study of art and in 1962, taught herself the Bacone flatstyle of painting.